guilhermeal-shell/data_science_blog/README.md

 File Descriptions
-1) Seattle Airbnb Dataset.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations
+1) Airbnb_project_notebook.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations
 2) listings.csv Original dataset in csv format